Rock N’ Roll Diary: February 1

-Gregg Allman put out his album “I’m No Angel” on this day in 1987.
-It was a huge comeback for him.
-How long had it been since his solo album before that?
+Gregg Allman released his “I’m No Angel” album on this day in 1987.
+It was a huge comeback for the singer.
+When was his previous solo album released?

 Here’s the rest of today’s Rock N’ Roll Diary!

 - 1970: The song “Whole Lotta Love” by Led Zeppelin peaked at #4 on the charts.